Super income stream and Age Pension

 |Super balance invested after income taken||Income stream payments||Age Pension payments||Total income|

 Modelled outcomes by SuperRatings show 5 year average net benefit results taking into account historical earnings, fees and drawdown amount of 5% p.a. of the main balanced investment options of 16 Industry SuperFunds’ retirement income products during the first 5 years of retirement.
-Example assumes the average 5 year Industry SuperFund investment return of 11.66% p.a., starting balance of $50,000, starting age of 65, home is rented, access to the full Age Pension including rent assistance, single, no other assets or income sources available.
-Modelling as at 30 June 2017.
+Example assumes the average 5 year Industry SuperFund investment return of 10.5% p.a., starting balance of $50,000, starting age of 65, home is rented, access to the full Age Pension including rent assistance, single, no other assets or income sources available.
+Modelling as at 30 June 2018.
 Capital growth will not continue throughout retirement.
 Past performance is not a reliable indicator of future performance.
+Returns may fluctuate over time and can vary significantly from year to year.
 Outcomes vary between individual funds.
 Consider a fund’s Product Disclosure Statement (PDS) and your personal financial situation, needs or objectives, which are not accounted for in this information, before making an investment decision.
-For more details about the SuperRatings modelling see the Assumptions page.
+For more details about the SuperRatings modelling see the Assumptions page..